kimanikevin254/sokoni/api/README.md

 - Payment Service: Manages payment processing, transaction logs, refunds, and integration with third-party payment gateways (e.g., Stripe, PayPal).

-- Notification Service: Sends notifications like order confirmations, shipping updates, and promotional emails/messages to customers and vendors using email, SMS, or push notifications.
+- Notification Service: Sends notifications like order confirmations, shipping updates, and promotional emails/messages to customers and vendors using email or SMS.